PrinterNB/tic-tac-toe/README.md

 - Clicking a player in the live lobby creates a pending invite.
 - Incoming invites appear in a mobile-friendly banner at the top of the lobby, along with the invite list.
 - Generating a code creates a one-time private room.
+- The lobby shows each player’s selected board size, and changing your size updates the lobby live for others without a refresh.
 - The online match board uses the same board-size rules as the local Human vs Human mode.
 - Code-room matches can generate a shareable invite link from the match screen.
 - For local development and deployment, use Wrangler so the Worker, assets binding, and Durable Object bindings are available.